 Ways to redirect from inflaming anger and anxiousness:

 - Stand up and walk to the bathroom and put cold water on your face and back of your neck.
-That helps the brain re-regulate and shift out of a stress response.
+This helps the brain re-regulate and shift out of a stress response.

 - Turn to a relative beside you and ask them a question about a topic of mutual interest.

-- Look at someone in the room with whom you do feel understood and make eye contact with him or her.
-Research shows that making eye contact helps decrease anxiety and increase a feeling of being connected and safe.
+- Look at someone in the room with whom you connect and make eye contact with him or her.
+Research shows that making eye contact helps decrease anxiety and increases feelings of being connected and safe.

 3. Give Yourself the Power to Make It Meaningful

-First give yourself the choice as to whether you go to a family event.
-If you're an adult you do get to decide!
-And if you do go, make it clear to yourself your reasons for attending.
-Then decide what you are going to focus on during the gathering that makes it meaningful to you, whether it's helping with the dishes, connecting with family members you do want to spend time with, getting to know the newest members, offering food to others, and when you notice a strong emotion arising, switch your focus to why you're there that's meaningful to you and take action.
+First, give yourself the choice as to whether you go to a family event.
+If you're an adult, you get to decide!
+And if you go, make clear to yourself the reasons for why you are attending.
+Then, decide what you are going to focus on during the gathering that makes it meaningful to you -- maybe it's helping with the dishes, connecting with family members you want to spend time with, getting to know the newest members, or offering food to others.
+When you notice a strong emotion arising, switch your focus to why you're there and take meaningful actions.
 Go hang out in the children's room if it's important to you to connect with the younger generation, or if being of service is important, go help set the table, or if self-care is a priority and you're feeling claustrophobic, excuse yourself and take a walk around the block if that's what you need.

 4. Communicate When Calm

-The key to successfully navigating our communication this holiday season is to stay aware of our emotions, protect them from being enflamed by others, wait to act on them until you understand them better, and communicate important information only when you're calm and the listener is open to hearing what you have to say.
+The key to successfully navigating our communication this holiday season is to stay aware of our emotions.
+Protect your emotions from being inflamed by others, wait to act on them until you understand them better, and then communicate important information when you're calm and the listener is open to hearing what you have to say.
 The rest of the time, stay focused on the aspects of the holiday gathering that are meaningful to you and ignore the rest!